thenexthub/Codira/docs/archive/NamespaceLevelVarsAndTopLevelCode.rst

 Given that there can be many of these variables in an address space, and very few of them may be dynamically used by any particular actor, it doesn't make sense to allocate space for all of the variables and run all of the initializers for the variables at actor-startup-time.
-Instead, swift should handle these as "actor associated data" (stored in a hashtable that the actor has a pointer to) and should be lazily initialized (in the absence of 'top level code', see below).
+Instead, language should handle these as "actor associated data" (stored in a hashtable that the actor has a pointer to) and should be lazily initialized (in the absence of 'top level code', see below).